foreverfl/vscode/docs/languages/markdown.md

 ### Path completions

 Path completions help with create links to files and images.
-These paths are shown automatically by [IntelliSense](/docs/editor/intellisense.md) as you type the path of an image or link, and can also be manually requested by using `kb(editor.action.triggerSuggest)`.
+These paths are shown automatically by [IntelliSense](/docs/editor/intellisense.md) as you type the path of an image or link, and can also be manually requested by using `Ctrl+Space`.

 ![Path completions in a Markdown link](images/markdown/path-completions.png)

 Paths starting with `/` are resolved relative to the current workspace root, while paths staring with `./` or without any prefix are resolved relative to the current file.
-Path suggestions are automatically shown when you type `/` or can be manually invoked by using `kb(editor.action.triggerSuggest)`.
+Path suggestions are automatically shown when you type `/` or can be manually invoked by using `Ctrl+Space`.

 Path IntelliSense can also help you link to headers within the current file or within another Markdown file.
-Start the path with `#` to see completions for all the headers in the file (depending on your settings, you might need to use `kb(editor.action.triggerSuggest)` to see these):
+Start the path with `#` to see completions for all the headers in the file (depending on your settings, you might need to use `Ctrl+Space` to see these):

 ![Header section suggestions in a Markdown link](images/markdown/path-completions-header.png)